jholland93/Squad-Info-App/README.md

 node server.js
 ```

-Server will now run on http://localhost:4000 & you can now create, read, update and delete data.
+Application will now run on http://localhost:4000 & you can now create, read, update and delete data.

 # Components